Hi,

 It’s the difference between addition and multiplication.

-So, how do you identify your highest-ROI path?
+So, how do you identify your highest-ROE path?

-This is a tricky bit to solve for by yourself because your highest-ROI path is probably not the same as the entrepreneur you’re comparing yourself to on social media, especially since their highest ROI path is probably virality or thought leadership, and it’s likely yours isn’t the same.
+This is a tricky bit to solve for by yourself because your highest-ROE path is probably not the same as the entrepreneur you’re comparing yourself to on social media, especially since their highest ROE path is probably virality or thought leadership, and it’s likely yours isn’t the same.

 The question isn’t which path is objectively “best.”
 The question is which path gives you the highest return for your specific skills, audience, and season of life?